Financial Aid & Scholarship Information for International Students

 International students are eligible to apply for the International Student Scholarship (under the Specialty Scholarships tab) via the online specialty scholarship application.
 The application open annually on October 1 and closes May 1 prior to the start of the academic year the scholarship will be awarded.

 International students may be eligible for certain private loan programs and/or the SELF Loan through the State of Minnesota if the student has a credit-worthy co-signer.
 There are some private education loans available to international students.
 Students holding an F-1 visa must apply with a U.S. citizen or permanent resident (green card holder) as a co-signer.
 Students may check the private lenders' websites and call their 800 numbers to speak to a loan representative for more information.
 The Office of Financial Aid and Scholarships will certify loans that require certification.
 We encourage you to review and educate yourself on various loan options at our FASTChoice alternative loan site.

-Additionally, students from Canada are reviewed at the time of admission for academic scholarships.
 Additional resources for Canadian students may be found at the Manitoba Advanced Education and Literacy

 Students from India may be interested in Credila Financial Services that provides student loan options to students who have parents in India that can sign as a co-borrower of the loan.